 Mirador Norte is located less than 1,000 metres from the planned Mirador Project milling facility.
-Confirmation of resources at Mirador Norte provides additional options for Mirador development that includes access to higher-grade enriched material from the shallow parts of Mirador Norte and the flexibility of being able to shift production from one pit to another.
+Confirmation of resources at Mirador Norte provides additional options for the development of Mirador, including access to higher-grade enriched material from the shallow parts of Mirador Norte and the flexibility of being able to shift production from one pit to another.

-Going forward, various combined mine planning options are being evaluated to maximize the economic returns using a common milling facility from resources that have been identified at Mirador and Mirador Norte.
+Going forward, various combined mine planning options are being evaluated to maximize the economic returns using a common milling facility from the resources that have been identified at Mirador and Mirador Norte.